The Capstone College of Nursing (CCN) awards the degree of Bachelor of Science in Nursing (BSN).

 This option is offered to facilitate the student’s successful re-entry into the BSN program.
 The student assumes responsibility for his or her learning and is encouraged to seek needed assistance.

-The academic advisers in the Office of Nursing Student Services assist students regarding academic matters.
+The academic advisors in the Office of Nursing Student Services assist students regarding academic matters.
 Students may make an appointment to meet with an academic adviser for academic matters at any time during the semester.
 Academic matters include course sequencing, withdrawals, dropping and adding courses, academic progression, registration and academic problems.
 Faculty mentors are available to advise and mentor students regarding career goals and questions about the nursing field.
 Students may request a faculty mentor by submitting the faculty mentor request form available at nursing.ua.edu to the ONSS.

 Students must attend a preregistration advising session each semester to be cleared for registration, unless an academic adviser has cleared them during that semester.
 A student who does not complete a designated advisement session during the scheduled period will be required to register during late registration and pay the associated fee.
 Information about advising and registration is provided at nursing.ua.edu.

 Upper Division students participate in a preregistration group advising session facilitated by undergraduate faculty during the designated preregistration advising period in the fall and spring semesters.
 CCN provides specific information to upper-division students about clinical schedules.